Wirecloud/wirecloud/docs/widgetapi/widgetapi.md

   may have to tweak this.
 - `method` (*string; default `POST`*): The HTTP method to use for the request.
 - `responseType` (*string; default: ""*): Can be set to change the response type.
-  The valid values for this options are: "", "arraybuffer", "blob" and "text".
+  The valid values for this options are: "", "arraybuffer", "blob", "document", "json" and "text".
 - `parameters` (*object*): The parameters for the request, which will be encoded into the URL for a `GET` method, or into the request body when using the `PUT` and `POST` methods.